longbridgeapp/rust-i18n/README.md

 │   └── Cargo.toml
 ```

-In the YAML files, specify the localization keys and their corresponding values, for example, in `en.yml`:
+In the localized files, specify the localization keys and their corresponding values, for example, in `en.yml`:

 ```yml
 hello: Hello world # A simple key -> value mapping